icon-project/icon-sdk-python/README.md

 - The **HTTPProvider** takes the full URI where the server can be found.
 For local development, this would be something like http://localhost:9000.

-Here is an example of a simple API method call for getting a block by its height:
+Here is an example of calling a simple API method to get a block by its height :

 ```python
 from iconsdk.icon_service import IconService